How to Enable Android Auto Developer Mode 2026

 Inside Developer Settings:

-This setting allows Android Auto to show apps that were installed outside the Play Store.
+This setting helps Android Auto find apps that you installed from places not just the Play Store.

-If you skip this step, third party apps will not appear even though they are installed correctly.
+If you skip this apps, from sources will not show up even if they are installed properly.

 Using Developer Mode with Fermata Auto